Ep 176 Strychnine: The WD-40 of Victorian Medicine

 In January 1893, it happened that I had for a few weeks been in the habit of taking an occasional dose of one of our stock dispensary mixtures, a tonic containing, amongst other things, a fair dose of strychnine.

 On the morning of Tuesday, January 10th, I went into the dispensary to take a dose of the tonic.
+I at once noticed a much more intensely bitter taste than was usual.

 I did not know quite what to do, and my first impulse was to take an emetic, but as the swallowing of saliva lessened the bitter taste every minute that I hesitated, I persuaded myself that the difference might only be fancy.

-Fifteen minutes elapsed, and I began to feel very restless.
+15 minutes elapsed, and I began to feel very restless.

 An indescribable nervous sensation came over me, as if there were rope pulleys running down to my extremities, which were gradually being drawn tight.

-I had to make an effort to prevent my mouth closing too soon as I spoke, and to dig my pen into the paper and write thick, as if to form a fulcrum over which to lever my hand along the pages, while a contra force in my arm strove to dash the pen to the floor.
+I had to make an effort to prevent my mouth closing too soon as I spoke, and to dig my pen into the paper and write thick, as if to form a fulcrum over which to lever my hand along the pages, while a contraforce in my arm strove to dash the pen to the floor.

 My limbs were throwing off the control of will and moved erratically.
+When I wished to go on, my legs stopped.

 And when, by a violent effort, I forced them to proceed, I could not pull up to a standstill without walking against a bed to steady myself.